Die-hard Hong Kong protesters defend tactics as unity cracks

 That’s when hard-liners like Chong and Wayne became convinced that peaceful protest might not be enough.

-Week after week, they clashed with police.
+They blocked roads with makeshift barricades and besieged the Chinese government’s Liaison Office in Hong Kong, defacing the national seal over its entrance.
+Week after week, they clashed with police, who became an object of their anger.
 Every round of tear gas only seemed to deepen their conviction that the government did not care.

 “We’ve had numerous peaceful protests that garnered no response whatsoever from the government,” said J.C., a 27-year-old hairstylist who quit his job in July.
 “Escalating our actions is both natural and necessary.”

-A slow police response led to accusations of collusion.
+A slow police response led to accusations they colluded with the thugs.
 Police Commissioner Stephen Lo said resources were stretched because of the protests.

-Hundreds of flights were canceled over two consecutive nights last week as protesters blocked access to check-in counters and immigration.
+Hundreds of flights were canceled over two consecutive nights last week as protesters packed the main terminal, blocking access to check-in counters and immigration.

 While the major disruption of one of the world’s busiest airports got global attention, it was the vigilante attacks on two Chinese men that troubled the movement.

-In a written apology, a group of unnamed protesters said recent events had fueled a “paranoia and rage.”
+In a written apology the following day, a group of unidentified protesters said recent events had fueled a “paranoia and rage” that put them on a “hair trigger.”
 During the prior weekend’s demonstrations, people dressed like protesters had been caught on video making arrests, and police acknowledged use of decoy officers.

+At the airport, the protesters were looking for undercover agents in their ranks.
+Twice they thought they found them.

+The first man ran away from protesters who asked why he was taking photos of them.
+Protesters descended on him, bound his wrists with plastic ties and interrogated him for at least two hours.
+His ordeal ended only when medics wrested him away on a stretcher.

-Footage of the mob violence inflamed anti-protester sentiment in China.
+Footage of the mob violence inflamed anti-protester sentiment in China, where the reporter became a martyr.
 In Hong Kong, pro-democracy lawmakers said it was something that “will not and should not happen again.”

+Through it all, the front liners called for unity.
+They pointed to the injuries sustained on their side and the rioting charges that could lock them up for 10 years.

-Wayne said he couldn’t get through the crowd to see what was happening during the airport beating, but he understood how the attackers felt.
+On the night of the airport beating, Wayne couldn’t get through the crowd to see what was happening, but he understood how the attackers felt.

 “I would have done the same thing,” he said.
 “It’s not rational, but I would have kicked him or punched him at least once or twice.”